 - Coordination with municipal and 3rd party utility companies for utility relocations.

-- Providing technical advisory services and leading a multidisciplinary project team that includes engineers, architects, urban landscape designers, lighting designers, an integrated art consultant, and associated support staff
+- Providing technical advisory services and leading a multidisciplinary project team that includes engineers, architects, urban landscape designers, lighting designers, an integrated art consultant and local artist, and associated support staff

 - The team will complete the identification, analysis, coordination, and implementation of the engineering and technical tasks throughout the duration of the project.